mrjmac/sorts/README.md

 Creates a thread for each number which sleeps for the number

-Any issues with this are due to the time it takes to create a thread, to fix this change the static divisors.
+Any issues with this are due to the time it takes to create a thread, to fix this change the static divisors

 Does not work for decimals